-Syria has remained a very patriarchal society, with women enjoying significantly fewer rights than elsewhere in the Middle East, and markers of social inequality high (such as honour killings, employment patterns, few social spaces for women and so on).
+Syria has remained a very patriarchal society, with women enjoying significantly fewer rights than elsewhere in the Middle East and markers of social inequality high (such as honour killings, employment patterns, few social spaces for women and so on).
 Changing these attitudes will have a long-term positive effect on these children's chances in a world outside their home country.

-Non-Violent Dispute Resolution
+4.8 Non-violent Dispute Resolution

-The children were asked what they would do in a situation in which another child comes and takes away their toy, with choices between grabbing the toy back, getting your friends to help you grab the toy, asking for it back, and asking whether you can share and play together.
-The shifts were informative, because it was mostly the older age group who learnt this lesson the best:
+The children were asked what they would do in a situation in which another child comes and takes away their toy, with choices between grabbing the toy back, getting your friends to help you grab the toy, asking for it back and asking whether you can share and play together.
+The shifts were informative, because it was mostly the older age group who learnt this lesson the best (Figure 12).

-Prior to the 1001 Nights programme, 16% of the children provided an answer that was considered aggressive or violent.
-This was reduced to 9% after the programme (amounting to a reduction of 42%).
+Prior to the 1001 Nights programme, 16 per cent of the children provided an answer that was considered aggressive or violent.
+This was reduced to 9 per cent after the programme (amounting to a reduction of 42 per cent).

-Teachers in Jordan were hesitant about talking about violence in the Makani centres; they couldn't talk about a shift without acknowledging that it was present in the first place, so this was difficult to really probe under the constraints of the fieldwork.
-In future, more standardised focus groups should be held with anonymised responses, in order to understand the situation the children are facing and what effect 1001 Nights is having.
+Teachers in Jordan were hesitant about talking about violence in the Makani centres; they could not talk about a shift without acknowledging that it was present in the first place, so this was difficult to really probe under the constraints of the fieldwork.
+In future, more standardized focus groups should be held with anonymized responses, in order to understand the situation the children are facing and what effect 1001 Nights is having.
 It is also essential to work more with parents to find out how behaviour is changing in all areas of the children's lives, not just at the Makani centres.